superluminar-io/transit-gw/README.md

 # Transit Gateway

-This solution aims to help you deploy a Transit Gateway in an AWS organization.
+This blueprint aims to help you deploy a Transit Gateway in an AWS organization.
 AWS Transit Gateway is a service that enables you to connect your VPCs, VPNs, and on-premises networks using a single gateway.
 This allows you to route traffic between these networks and to manage the traffic flow.